kalbek/kalbek/README.md

 <a href= "https://ko-fi.com/ari_hacks"><img src="https://img.icons8.com/pastel-glyph/32/000000/like--v1.png"/></a>
 </p>

-- 🔭 I’m currently working on a Capstone Project and Payment website
+- 🔭 I’m currently working on a Payment Website and a Capstone Project
-- 🌱 I’m currently learning React, Redux and Ruby on Rails
+- 🌱 I’m currently learning React, Redux, and Ruby on Rails.
 - 👯 I’m looking to collaborate on projects
-- 🤔 I’m looking for help with creating new features
+- 🤔 I’m looking for help with creating new features to payment website
-- 💬 Ask me about Javascript and it's vast libraries
+- 💬 Ask me anything coding related especially about Javascript
 - 📫 To reach me, checkout My-Portfolio: https://kalbek.github.io/Portfolio/
 - ⚡ Fun fact: I love to get along with people.